 Montclair Presbyterian Church (MPC) is a Presbyterian Church in the Reformed Tradition.
 We’re proud of our history, and of our connections to the wider Presbyterian community.

 What is the Presbyterian Church?

-“Presbyterian”?
-The word comes from the Greek, and means “elder.”
-Which catches the spirit of Presbyterianism, namely that the governing bodies – local churches, regional and national groups – elect laypersons to serve in governance along with clergy.
-The origins of Presbyterianism: the 16th century Reformation and leaders like John Calvin and John Knox.
+Presbyterian comes from the Greek for “elder.”
+Which captures the spirit of Presbyterianism, namely that the governing bodies – local churches, regional and national groups – elect laypersons to serve along with clergy.
+The origins of Presbyterianism are in the 16th century Reformation and leaders like John Calvin and John Knox.

 How are Presbyterians different?

-We Presbyterians are different from other Protestants in our governance, our tradition, and our confessions of faith…but none of these prevent us from working closely – “ecumenically” – with other Christian congregations…and even with other faith traditions.
-Montclair Presbyterian Church (MPC) is part of a “Faith Trio;” the other two, also in Oakland, are the Kehilla Synagogue and the Islamic Cultural Center.
-We – MPC – think of ourselves as “progressive,” meaning, for instance, that we take the Bible seriously but not literally; for instance, the Creation story in Genesis uses metaphors in saying that God created the universe in one week!
+Presbyterians differ from other Protestants in governance, tradition, and confessions of faith; but none of these differences prevent us from working closely (“ecumenically”) with other Christian congregations, and even with other faith traditions.
+MPC is part of a “Faith Trio;” the other two, also in Oakland, are the Kehilla Synagogue and the Islamic Cultural Center.
+We think of ourselves as “progressive,” meaning, for instance, that we take the Bible seriously but not literally – when the Creation story in Genesis says that God created the universe in one week, it’s using metaphors!
 MPC is also known for its strong commitment to social justice.

 Do all Presbyterians think the same?